 From an extraterrestrial perspective, our global civilization is clearly on the edge of failure in the most important task it faces: Preserving the lives and well-being of its citizens and the future habitability of the planet … Shouldn’t we consider … A fundamental restructuring of economic, political, social and religious institutions?

-And while change is often labeled impractical, Sagan reminds us that changes have been made.
+And while change is often labeled impractical, Sagan reminds us that change is possible.
 We have reduced significantly slavery since ancient times, women have been partially liberated, aggression has been somewhat curtailed, and we have begun to see the earth as an organism in need of our stewardship.
 We can now see the earth from a cosmic perspective “finite and lonely somehow vulnerable, bearing the entire human species through the oceans of space and time.”
-We can change; and we have survived.
+We can change, and we have survived.
 After a 14 billion year cosmic journey carbon has become people, starstuff has been animated, and the cosmos is becoming conscious of itself.

 Still, we do not know our place in the vastness of space and time.
 It will be found only after a long and arduous journey made by sojourners unafraid of the truth when they encounter it.
 As the video above so movingly concludes.

-If only our vision could be as large as Carl Sagan’s.ll trademarks mentioned herein belong to their respective owners.
+If only our vision could be as large as Carl Sagan’s.ll tradrks mentioned herein belong to their respective owners.